 For more information, please visit the Cambridge Multi-Service Center or call 617/349-6340.

-Mediation for Results is a dispute resolution and mediation program supported by the City.
+Mediation Services is a dispute resolution and mediation program supported by the City.

 Cambridge and Somerville Legal Services (CASLS)

 CASLS is the Cambridge office of Greater Boston Legal Services (GBLS).
 CASLS provides free civil (non-criminal) legal assistance to low-income households in the city.
 With housing expertise in eviction, affordable housing preservation, foreclosures, and assistance for homeless families, services range from legal advice to full case representation.

 For more information, please visit CASLS or call 617/603-2700.

 The Community Legal Services and Counseling Center provides free legal advice to residents on issues including tenant/landlord disputes and discrimination.